 A single-arm, Phase 1b/2 trial of onvansertib in combination with paclitaxel in patients with unresectable locally advanced or metastatic TNBC is open for enrollment at Dana Farber Cancer Institute ("DFCI").
 In Phase 1b, approximately 14-16 patients will be treated with different doses of onvansertib in combination with a fixed dose of paclitaxel to determine the maximum tolerated dose and RP2D of onvansertib.
 In Phase 2, approximately 34 patients will be treated with the selected onvansertib RP2D in combination with paclitaxel.

 The primary endpoint of Phase 2 of the trial is ORR, with PFS included as a secondary endpoint.
-Preliminary data from the trial are expected in Q4 2023 or Q1 2024.
 For more information, please visit NCT05383196 at www.clinicialtrials.gov.